 I am so happy with how lovely they look and how good they taste.

-Here is a small handful of the many foods you can use instead of food coloring:
+Here is a small handful of the many foods you can use as a natural food coloring:

 - Blueberries — Blueberries usually create a light bluish-purple color — periwinkle, if you will.
 (I love that word!)